Reviewing Chicken Soup for The Soul Entrtnmnt (NASDAQ:CSSE) and Genius Products (NASDAQ:GNPR)

 |N/A

-Chicken Soup for The Soul Entrtnmnt presently has a consensus target price of $20.75, suggesting a potential upside of 44.90%.
-Given Chicken Soup for The Soul Entrtnmnt’s higher probable upside, analysts plainly believe Chicken Soup for The Soul Entrtnmnt is more favorable than Genius Products.
+Chicken Soup for The Soul Entrtnmnt currently has a consensus price target of $20.75, suggesting a potential upside of 49.82%.
+Given Chicken Soup for The Soul Entrtnmnt’s higher probable upside, equities research analysts plainly believe Chicken Soup for The Soul Entrtnmnt is more favorable than Genius Products.

 Summary